Chloramphenicol acetyltransferase

 Chloramphenicol acetyltransferase (or CAT) is a bacterial enzyme that detoxifies the antibiotic chloramphenicol and is responsible for chloramphenicol resistance in bacteria.

+Function

-This enzyme covalently attaches an acetyl group from acetyl-CoA to chloramphenicol, which prevents chloramphenicol from binding to ribosomes.
+Chloramphenicol acetyltransferase attaches an acetyl group from acetyl-CoA to chloramphenicol, which prevents the drug from binding to ribosomes.
 A histidine residue, located in the C-terminal section of the enzyme, plays a central role in its catalytic mechanism.

 The crystal structure of the type III enzyme from Escherichia coli with chloramphenicol bound has been determined.
 CAT is a trimer of identical subunits (monomer Mr 25,000) and the trimeric structure is stabilised by a number of hydrogen bonds, some of which result in the extension of a beta-sheet across the subunit interface.
 Chloramphenicol binds in a deep pocket located at the boundary between adjacent subunits of the trimer, such that the majority of residues forming the binding pocket belong to one subunit while the catalytically essential histidine belongs to the adjacent subunit.
 His195 is appropriately positioned to act as a general base catalyst in the reaction, and the required tautomeric stabilisation is provided by an unusual interaction with a main-chain carbonyl oxygen.